magicmatatjahu/kyma/docs/getting-started/32-bind-redis-to-function.md

    vary: Origin
    x-envoy-upstream-service-time: 37

-   [{"orderCode":"762727210","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}]
+   [{"orderCode":"762727234","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}, {"orderCode":"762727210","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}, {"orderCode":"123456789","consignmentCode":"76272725","consignmentStatus":"PICKUP_COMPLETE"}]
    ```

    As we can see, new instance of Function has saved order created in previous steps.
 In the `Expose a Function` tutorial, we used the in-memory storage, so in every time when you deleted a Function's Pod or changed a Function definition, the orders details were lost.
 Using binding to Redis instance, details are stored outside the `orders-function` Function, so the data persistence will be preserved.
+Also Redis can be shared between Function and microservice.